gesundelehre/gesundelehre_translate/content/static/zauberei/warnung-vor-der-hexerei.md

 ![testimony of a former witch](../../files/pictures/a-colorb.gif)

-## From The Ouija Board and Witchcraft To JESUS
+## Vom Ouija Brett und Hexerei zu JESUS

 It was a warm sunny day ...
 My husband ... was occupying the free-speech area while I went for a walk.
 Under the breezeway I could not help but see a lengthy line of young people waiting for something.
 As I walked to the beginning of this long line, I noticed a big neon sign that read, "PSYCHIC FAIR."